shawfdong/pyDHS/README.rst

 | ``gtos_`` **G**\ UI **to** **s**\ erver for messages originating from the Blu-Ice GUI and destined for DCSS.
 | ``stog_`` **s**\ erver **to** **G**\ UI for messages originating from DCSS and destined for the Blu-Ice GUI.

-Details can be found in the `DCS Admin Guide <https://github.com/dsclassen/pyDHS/blob/master/docs/DCSS_ADMIN_GUIDE.pdf>`.
-This PDF documentation is quite old at this point and has not been updated since 2005, but ti is still worth browsing if you intend to write a functioning DHS.
+More details can be found in the `DCS Admin Guide <https://github.com/dsclassen/pyDHS/blob/master/docs/DCSS_ADMIN_GUIDE.pdf>`_.
+This PDF documentation has not been updated since 2005, but it is still worth browsing if you intend to write a functioning DHS.

+We've tried to summarize some of the more useful points below.

 ....